dab414/210_final_projects/README.md

 * `./data` — contains raw data and cleaned (preprocessed data), as well as some other complementary data (e.g., survey responses)
 * `./materials` — contains everything used for running the experiment (EPrime scripts and data for music group, Qualtrics forms for integrity group)
 * `./notebook` — contains the files that summarize the analyses (the most important resource for writing your "Results" section)
+  * *Note:* Look for the files that say "Analysis", not "Preprocessing."

 Email me with questions -> dab414@lehigh.edu